 Notice of Decision

-Decisions regarding admission are determined by the Director of the Master of Education in Literacy Program, the Admissions Committee of the Master of Education in Literacy Program’s Advisory Council, the University Graduate Council, according to the criteria below.
+Decisions regarding admission are determined by the Director of the Master of Education in Literacy Program, the Admissions Committee of the Master of Education in Literacy Program’s Advisory Council, and the School of Education.

 Applicants will be notified by mail regarding their application status once the application and all ancillary materials are submitted and have been reviewed.
 Questions regarding application status may be directed to the administrative assistant for Graduate Programs in Education by calling 847/628-1105.